Universal quantum computation via scalable measurement-free error correction: Steane-type MF gauge fixing

 The scheme can be sped up, by extracting $ZZ$ gauge operators of the top and bottom rows simultaneously, and then applying the $XX$ gauge operator between said row and, respectively, the one below or above.
 By repeating this process iteratively, between rows progressively closer to the middle, errors are moved to the middle row.
 Finally, one round of extraction and correction on the middle row corrects a potentially remaining bit-flip.

-A comparison of the two different gauge fixing protocols presented is shown in \cref{fig:ccz-results-gauge-fixing}.
-We note that the performance of the teleportation circuit is independent of the initial state's gauge, while the Steane-type gauge fixing has a higher error rate when the gauge is incorrect.
+A comparison of the two different gauge fixing protocols presented is shown in \cref{fig:ccz-results-gauge-fixing}, and exhibit very similar performance.
+We note that the performance of the teleportation circuit is independent of the initial state's gauge, while the Steane-type gauge fixing has a marginally lower error rate when the gauge is correct.